The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Methods

 Runs marked (MHD+) again use the same physics as the (Hydro+) runs but solve the equations of ideal magneto-hydrodynamics (MHD) as described and tested in \citet{hr2016} and \citet{hopkins2016}, with anisotropic Spitzer-Braginskii conduction and viscosity as described in \citet{hopkins2017}, \citet{su2017}, and \citet{hopkins2020}.
-Runs marked (CR+) include all of the physics implemented in the (MHD+) runs, with the addition of the magnetohydrodynamic treatment of cosmic rays described in \citet{chan2019}, \citet{hopkins2020}, and \citet{ji2020}.
+Runs marked (CR+) include all of the physics implemented in the (MHD+) runs, with the addition of the magnetohydrodynamic treatment of cosmic rays described in \citet{chan2019}, \citet{hopkins2020}, and \citet{ji2020}. \rrrthree{Magnetic fields, conduction, and viscosity have only small effects on bulk galaxy properties at any mass scale \citep{hopkins2020}, but cosmic rays can can suppress SF and total stellar masses by factors $\sim 2-4$ for galaxies with $M_\textrm{vir} \gtrsim 10^{11} M_{\odot}$ at late times ($z \lesssim 1-2$) by building up hot gas in the galaxy halo that suppresses the galactic fountain \citep{hopkins2020}.
+This only occurs in halos massive enough to confine the hot ($T\sim10^6 K$) gas, and the set of dwarfs we consider here are right on the boundary of this effect, which is more pronounced in the more massive systems used for comparison (last five rows of Table \ref{t:basic}.
+However, we do not see any systematic difference in the shapes of the galaxies produced in the (CR+) runs relative to the (MHD+) and (Hydro+) runs.}